-Foundation Slab

-Frame and pour a standard 3 1/2" rebar reinforced concrete slab

-Oven Stand

-Assembled a block stand to the appropriate hearth width.

-Concrete Hearth

-Frame and pour a 3 1/2" rebar reinforced concrete hearth using Hardibacker as a permanent bottom form.

-Floor Insulation

-Assemble the pre-cut FB Board insulating board to fit under the oven.
-It can be assembled on wet or dry concrete.
-Do not use adhesive.

-Oven Floor Assembly

-Assemble and level the cooking floor on a bed of fine sand.

-Oven Dome Assembly
+· 1 Floor Insulation Cut and assemble the FB Board insulating board to fit under the oven.
+It can be assembled on wet or dry concrete, and does not require adhesive.
+Oven Floor Assembly Assemble and level the cooking floor on a bed of fine sand.
+Oven Dome Assembly Assemble the oven dome and seal the outside of the oven dome seams with refractory mortar.
+Do not put mortar inside the joints or between the oven pieces.
 Seal the bottom of the dome and the oven landing to the insulation board using refractory mortar.